flowdev/present-decoupling/PITCHME.md

 ---

-## Procedural Programming
+## Procedural Programming (2)

 In the beginning there was chaos:
 - ANYTHING was done to save memory |
 - Modifiying code at runtime |
 - No chance to reason about the code |

-Benefits of procedurs:
+---

+## Procedural Programming (3)

+Then came procedures:
 - they give structure to the program |
 - they decouple from registers |
-- they decouple from variables and state in the calling procedure |
+- they decouple from state in the calling procedure |
 - a procedure can be called from and reused anywhere |
+- possible to reuse procedures across projects |
 - this is still used a lot esp. for utility functions |

 ---